What is the difference between Viewmodel and FOV?

 - Z-axis – Top of the screen

 An improved Viewmodel helps you to see that game better which makes you less likely to miss a player who might be trying to exploit the blind spot in your vision but it will not increase your FPS.
-There are many different Viewmodel settings with set codes that players can find online and use without needing to experiment on their own too much.

 How to change your Viewmodel via Console & Commands